 What can I add as toppings to the chicken shawarma rice bowl?

 This chicken shawarma with garlic sauce rice bowl recipe goes well with pretty much everything!
-Here are a few topping ideas that work well with chicken shawarma rice bowls:
+Here are a few good ideas that work well with topping your chicken shawarma rice bowls:

-• Some fresh vegetables like onions, tomatoes and lettuce go really well with the chicken shawarma rice bowl.
+- Some fresh vegetables like onions, tomatoes and lettuce go really well with chicken shawarma rice bowls.
 You can add other favorite vegetables of yours too!
+One of my most favorite toppings is just plain and simple diced onions sprinkled on top.

-What to serve with chicken shawarma rice bowl as sides?
+What to serve with chicken shawarma rice recipe as sides?

-I’ve had this chicken shawarma rice bowl with quite a few delicious sides.
+I’ve had this chicken shawarma rice recipe with quite a few delicious sides.

-• You can have chicken shawarma rice with your favorite vegetables too!
-These vegetables can be fresh, boiled, grilled or sautéed in some butter, however you prefer your veggies.
+- You can have chicken shawarma rice with your favorite vegetables (maybe an onion cucumber salad?) too!
+These vegetables can be fresh, boiled, grilled or sautéed in some butter or olive oil, however you prefer your veggies.

-• You can have different dips on the side along with the garlic sauce given in this recipe, such as tahini, hummus and toum.
+- You can have different dips on the side along with the garlic sauce given in this chicken shawarma rice recipe, such as tahini, hummus and toum.

 Is chicken shawarma hot/spicy?